Emma234234/akan-name-generator/README.md

 Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.

 # Link to live site

+# Languages Used
+HTML
+CSS
+Javascript

+# Contact details
+if you run into any issues or have questions, ideas or concerns contact me through my email: immamumbua9@gmail.com.

+# License
+MIT Copyright (c) 2025